Stéphane Ceretti: Career

 Stéphane Ceretti began his career as an animator later transferring over to a VFX supervisor at BUF Compagnie in Paris.
 He moved to London, UK in 2008 where he worked at Moving Picture Company and Method Studios.

 In 2013, Ceretti moved to Los Angeles where he now lives and works.
 In 2014, he worked on Guardians of the Galaxy as the Marvel Visual Effects Supervisor.
 He was nominated alongside Nicolas Aithadi, Jonathan Fawkner and Paul Corbould at the 87th Academy Awards and at the 68th British Academy Film Awards for Special Visual Effects.

 In 2016, he worked on Doctor Strange as the Marvel Visual Effects Supervisor.
 Nominated alongside Richard Bluff, Vincent Cirelli and Paul Corbould at the 89th Academy Awards for Best Achievement in Visual Effects and at the 70th British Academy Film Awards for Special Visual Effects.

 In 2017, Ceretti directed and co-produced with Nhut Le a short "Comfort".
 The short earned an Award of Merit at the Best Shorts competition in September 2017.

 In 2018, Ceretti worked on Ant-Man and the Wasp as the Marvel Visual Effects Supervisor in 2019.
 Additionally he was Visual Effects Supervisor for the additional second unit on Avengers: Endgame alongside Jesse James Chisholm.

 In 2019–2020, Ceretti worked on Eternals as Visual Effects Supervisor.

 From Summer 2021 to 2023, Ceretti worked on Guardians of the Galaxy Vol. 3 as Visual Effect Supervisor.
 He also worked on the Guardians of the Galaxy Holiday Special, a 42 minute show released on Disney+ in November 2022.

+In 2024-2025, Ceretti supervised the effects on Superman for which they were nominated for multiple awards including the Critics' Choice Movie Awards.

+In January 2026, Ceretti went back to Atlanta for Man of Tomorrow, the follow-up to the superman movie.